-The Administrator will be responsible for collecting all subscription orders and subscription proceeds from subscribers and the Agents and remitting them to the Trust.
+The Administrator will be responsible for collecting all subscription orders and subscription proceeds from subscribers and the Agents, and for either returning same in the case the Minimum Offering is not attained or remitting them to the Trust once the minimum offering has been obtained.

-You may subscribe for Participating Preferred Trust Units by returning to the Administrator on behalf of the Trust a completed and signed Subscription Agreement in the form accompanying this Offering Memorandum, prepared in accordance with the instructions on the cover of the Subscription Agreement, together with a cheque, bank draft or wire transfer for the total subscription price of the Participating Preferred Trust Units you wish to purchase, payable to "NationWide II Self Storage & Auto Wash Trust".
+You may subscribe for Participating Preferred Trust Units by returning to the Administrator on behalf of the Trust a completed and signed Subscription Agreement in the form accompanying this Offering Memorandum, prepared in accordance with the instructions on the cover of the Subscription Agreement, together with a cheque, bank draft or wire transfer for the total subscription price of the Participating Preferred Trust Units you wish to purchase, payable to "NationWide IV Self Storage & Auto Wash Trust".
 Please read the instructions on the cover of the Subscription Agreement carefully to ensure it is properly completed.

 The Trust will hold your subscription funds in trust until midnight on the second business day after the day on which we received your signed Subscription Agreement.
 Subscription proceeds will be held by the Administrator pending closing.
+If the Offering is not completed because the Minimum Offering has not been met by December 31, 2019 (or any postponed or extended final Closing Date), all subscription funds will be returned to Subscribers without interest or deduction as soon as possible, unless the Closing Date has been extended.